 Please keep a copy of your completed PFS for your records.

-Shorecrest will accept financial aid applications through SSS beginning October 2, 2018, through January 31, 2019.
-If your information is not submitted by January 31, 2019, you may not be considered for aid for the 2019-20 school year.
+Shorecrest will accept financial aid applications through SSS beginning in October through January 31, 2020.
+If your information is not submitted by January 31, 2020, you may not be considered for aid for the 2020-21 school year.

 After your Parents' Financial Statement (PFS) has been received and processed, you can view your Family Report in the Parents' Financial Statement Online.
 The Family Report shows you how SSS estimates the amount your family can contribute to educational expenses (your "Estimated Family Contribution").
 Reviewing the Family report can help you understand the information that Shorecrest has to work with as our committee makes financial aid decisions.